FaridaElOraby/Library-Management-System/README.md

 Delete a book: You have the option to delete a book from the system if it is no longer needed.

 List all books unpaginated: The system provides a functionality to list all the books available in the library.
-The list can be filtered by title, author name and/or ISBN.
+The list can be filtered by title, author name, and/or ISBN.

-List all books paginated: The system provides a functionality to list all the books available in the library paginated for better scalability and performance .
-The list can be filtered by title, author name and/or ISBN.
+List all books paginated: The system provides a functionality to list all the books available in the library paginated for better scalability and performance.
+The list can be filtered by title, author name, and/or ISBN.

 Search for a book by id: You can search for a book by its id to quickly find the desired book.